crashoverride777/swifty-ads/README.md

 ### Add SwiftyAds.plist

 Download the [template](Sources/Resources/Templates/SwiftyAds.plist) plist and add it to your projects main bundle.
-Enter your required ad unit ids.
+Enter your required ad unit ids and/or remove the values not required.

 - bannerAdUnitId (String)
 - interstitialAdUnitId (String)